 2020 Goals, Projects & Actions:

 We're donating a portion of proceeds from our See In Color collection to non-profit organizations that advance diversity, inclusion, equity, and justice.
 Currently we're donating to the ACLU which works in the courts, legislatures and communities to defend and preserve the individual rights and liberties guaranteed to all people in this country by the Constitution and laws of the United States.
 We're also donating to She the People, which elevates the political voice of women of color.

 We're putting together an art show on color + the Black experience by Black women artists.

 We seek products that are eco-friendly, recognizing that adverse environmental impact is felt more directly by less powerful people.

 We highlight examples of "good color that makes a difference big or small" via our side project, @goodcolorcollective with Miller Paint and Living Room Realty.
 We strive to share examples of colorful projects, products, works of art and design that "do good" in the world.
 We strive for equal representation of underrepresented people.

 We make monthly donations of product to local, progressive non-profit organizations.

 We provide pro bono color design workshops and mentoring for underrepresented people or groups that benefit underrepresented communities.

 These are a few examples and many are works in progress.
 Want to know more?
 Or do you have some additional ideas for us?
 Know about a product that belongs at Woonwinkel?
-Write to us at email@example.com.
+Write to us at firstname.lastname@example.org.
 We don't have a corporate responsibility department, or any other department for that matter--we're just a small (but mighty!) team of 2 full-time and 5 part-time people who are full of heart and seek to be responsible citizens.
 So send us some ideas for future projects and actions.